bmwcarit/MoCOCrW/doc/examples/example_hash.md

 - `mococrw::sha3_384()`
 - `mococrw::sha3_512()`

-# Other Hash interfaces
+# Other Hash Interfaces

-MoCOCrW also implements a hash interface that allows giving the content to be hashed in multiple steps.
+MoCOCrW also implements a hash interface that enables the hashing of content to be done in multiple steps.
 The following example shows how to use this interface:

 ```cpp